 Threats are constantly evolving.
 Is your insurance program keeping up with today’s evolving threats?

 It can, and should be, with cyber risk-defined insurance coverage.
 Considering that today’s cyber threats are tomorrow’s insurance claims, it is important to review your current insurance policies to ensure your Company is covered for such claims.
-Especially since a (CGL) “Commercial General Liability” insurance policy, often the foundation of a Company’s business insurance program, is not equipped nor is it intended to defend or indemnify against the lawsuits and potential liabilities that could arise from a data breach or cyber attack.
+Traditional products — such as commercial general liability policies or property policies — are designed to cover bodily injury or damage to tangible property, not cyber attacks or data breaches.

 Cyber insurance, with data breach response services, offers businesses and organizations of all sizes, industries and sectors a comprehensive standalone incident response plan solution for assisting in a cyber attack or data breach recovery scenario.

 While cyber insurance policies vary greatly, it may offer coverages such as (depending on the specific policies and endorsements):